-- Ensuring they have necessary information in a format they can understand - Checking out that they do understand options and consequences of their choices - Listening to their reasons for mistrust, disengagement, refusal and their choice - The above three points may need to be a conversation over time i.e. "not a one off" as long as there is no immediate risk of harm

-- Repeating all the above if risk to their health/safety increases - Considering who e.g. family member, advocate, other professional may help the adult and you in these conversations and be relevant in assisting with assessment and/or support - Involving attorneys, receivers, the person's representative if they have one - For an adult with fluctuating capacity, if possible establishing a plan when they are capacitated which determines what they want to happen when they lack capacity - Checking whether adult has made an Advance Directive when involved with significant decisions, re.
-Health - Involving the person in meetings where possible - Police should assess Jim's mental capacity and his understanding of where he is and whether he can consent to them taking him home.
-If he can consent and is taken home, police should ascertain whether he needs additional support at home and whether his wife /carer Lillian can make any necessary referrals. - If the police have a reasonable belief that Jim lacks capacity to consent to being taken home (or anywhere else appropriate) then they would need to make a best interests decision, and use the least restrictive approach e.g. gentle persuasion.
-The police could use a standard tool as an MCA checklist to aid decision making, and document that decision making is MCA compliant.
-MCA section 6.4 consider least restrictive option and any restriction must be necessary and proportionate to prevent harm. - If restraint is required to convey Jim this would need to be in his best interests and proportionate to the risk of harm to him.
-MCA Section 6 (4) places clear limits on the use of force or restraint by only permitting restraint to be used where this is necessary to protect the person from harm and is proportionate response to the seriousness of the risk of harm. - If Lillian does not appear to be willing or able to make appropriate referrals the police would need to complete a PVP report (Protecting Vulnerable People) and/or a safeguarding alert. - The Local Authority would need to ensure that assessments under the Care Act are offered, including a carer's assessment for Lillian. - The Local Authority would may also need to consider whether Jim is being deprived of liberty by Lillian and /or any proposed care package, i.e. lacking capacity to consent to the care arrangements and under continuous supervision and control, and not free to leave.
-The LA may need to consider an application to the Court of Protection to authorise the deprivation of liberty
+- Ensuring they have necessary information in a format they can understand - > Checking out that they do understand options and consequences of their choices - Listening to their reasons for mistrust, disengagement, refusal and their choice - ➤ The above three points may need to be a conversation over time i.e. "not a one off" as long as there is no immediate risk of harm - Repeating all the above if risk to their health/safety increases - Considering who e.g. family member, advocate, other professional may help the adult and you in these conversations and be relevant in assisting with assessment and/or support - Involving attorneys, receivers, the person's representative if they have one - For an adult with fluctuating capacity, if possible establishing a plan when they are capacitated which determines what they want to happen when they lack capacity - Checking whether adult has made an Advance Directive when involved with significant decisions, re.
+Health - > Involving the person in meetings where possible - Having impairments following a stroke does not necessarily impair mental capacity.
+So following this allegation of assault, police should seek to clarify by speaking with Janet and determining whether she either consents to this being reported as a crime and /or safeguarding alert.
+Principle 2 of the MCA should be implemented to assist Janet. - If it is deemed that Janet lacks capacity to consent to the sharing of information then best interest decision making should be undertaken, although the need to raise a safeguarding alert to protect others will take priority. - A home visit would likely be required to gather all the relevant evidence/information. - Consideration should be given to the possibility of domestic abuse perpetrated by the son. - The police should consider whether or not Janet has capacity to account for the alleged assault.
+The police should consider whether there is a public interest duty to share concerns with other agencies (including the care provider) due to possible risk to other vulnerable people from carer/s. - Having POA for property and affairs does not give son powers to decide about personal welfare matters on her behalf.